pvcnt/accio/docs/docs/vagrant.md

 title: Local environment with Vagrant
 ---

-This page will get you started with a local Accio cluster running inside a virtual machine.
+This page will get you started with a local Accio environment running inside a virtual machine.
 After following these instructions, you will be able to quickly test your first commands.
 It has the advantage of being cross-platform, as everything happens inside a virtual machine.
 While this setup is great to quickly test main Accio features, it is not intended for production usage.

-## 1. Spin up a cluster
+## 1. Spin up a virtual machine
 First, you need to install [Virtualbox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) on your computer.
 Vagrant is a very helpful tool to create portable and reproducible environments.
 We configured it to use Virtualbox to manage virtual machines.